Before you get started with

 Object State: Healthy

-Depending on the type and
+and Unhealthy Depending on the type and

 number of failures in the cluster, an object might be in one of the following